groundlight/python-sdk/UserGuide.md

 ## Managing confidence levels and latency

 Groundlight gives you a simple way to control the trade-off of latency against accuracy.
-The longer you can wait for an answer to your image query, the better accuracy you will get.
-In particular, if the ML models are unsure of the best response, they will escalate the image query to a real-time human monitor to review them.
+The longer you can wait for an answer to your image query, the better accuracy you can get.
+In particular, if the ML models are unsure of the best response, they will escalate the image query to more intensive analysis with more complex models and real-time human monitors as needed.
 Your code can easily wait for this delayed response.
+Either way, these new results are automatically trained into your models so your next queries will get better results faster.

 The desired confidence level is set as the escalation threshold on your detector.
-This determines what is the minimum confidence score for the ML system to provide before the image query is escalated to a human monitor.
+This determines what is the minimum confidence score for the ML system to provide before the image query is escalated.

 For example, say you want to set your desired confidence level to 0.95, but that you're willing to wait up to 60 seconds to get a confident response.